JuliaParallel/MPI.jl/README.md

 #### Platform specific notes:
 * If you are trying to build on OSX with Homebrew, the necessary Fortran headers are not included in the OpenMPI bottle.
 To workaround this you can build OpenMPI from source: `brew install --build-from-source openmpi`

+#### Overriding compilers

+Currently, MPI.jl relies on CMake for building a few C/Fortran source files needed by the library.
+Unfortunately, CMake does not follow the `PATH` variable when determining which compiler to use, which could cause problem if the compiler you want to use does not reside in a standard directory like `/usr/bin`.
+You can override CMake's detection of the compiler by specifying the environment variables `CC`, `CXX`, and `FC` on the command line.
+The following example forces the compilation process to use the compilers found in the path:

+    CC=$(which gcc) CXX=$(which g++) FC=$(which gfortran) julia -e 'Pkg.add("MPI")'

 #### Overriding the auto-detected MPI version

 It may be that CMake selects the wrong MPI version, or that CMake